yeehaa123/presentation-moonconf/slides.md

 <!--

-And compare that to how it looks now.
-The core chuch is still intact, but is now augmented by many small modules that each extended the original building with custom functionality, such as housing, catering, and - ironically - prostitution.
+And compare that to how it looks today.
+The core chuch of 1306 is still intact, but is hardly recognizable.
+Over time, it has been augmented by many small modules that each extend the original building with custom functionality, such as housing, catering, and - ironically - prostitution.

 This quote about the microkernel pattern could equally apply to the architecture of the 'Oude Kerk':